SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Telemetry Integration

 A considerable part of the knowledge of Jona comes from the telemetry information of the simulation game.
 As said, data providers for *Assetto Corsa Competizione*, *RaceRoom Racing Experience*, *rFactor 2*, *iRacing* and *Automobilista 2* are already builtin.
 The special plugin "Race Engineer" collects the data from the simulation games and hand it over to Jona.
-Small applications "ACC SHM Reader.exe" or "RF2 SHM Reader.exe", which are located in the *Binaries* folder, are used to acquire the data.
+Small applications "ACC SHM Provider.exe" or "RF2 SHM Provider.exe", which are located in the *Binaries* folder, are used to acquire the data.
 These readers run periodically and output the following data:

 	[Car Data]
 	BodyworkDamage=0, 0, 0, 0, 0